biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 Now press the `Regenerate plots` button to select these two features, applying their log-ratio to the rank and sample plots.

 #### Hey, wait a second!
-There are only eight arrows in the biplot, but there are over five hundred features in the feature ranks plot.
+There are only eight arrows in the biplot, but there are over five hundred features in the rank plot.
 What gives?

 This is just a result of how the biplot visualization was created in the DEICODE tutorial.
 In the `qiime emperor biplot` command, the `--p-number-of-features` parameter was set to 8, so only 8 arrows (i.e. features) are shown in the Emperor visualization of the biplot.
 Feel free to try rerunning this command with a different number of features to show more features in the biplot.